MarchMadness23/Project2/README.md

-# Looking at the winners- Leandra
+# Looking at the winners
 Since the first round and second round had already started taking place when we were finalizing our metrics, we looked at how the variables we were considering played a part in the first round upsets.
 The first one where we found a correlation in our variables and the upset was the Furman against Virgina game.
 <img width="767" alt="Screen Shot 2023-03-26 at 11 14 42 PM" src="https://user-images.githubusercontent.com/113047041/227840293-49d8e5fc-03fa-4ec2-b31f-6f0395bf4e24.png">